kashishpandey/CS510-VideoGameAnalysis/README.md

 How to run program:
 - download the zip file
+- open the midterm project folder
-- Open the r project in r studio
+- open MidtermProject.Rproj in r studio
-- make sure all the libraries are downloaded
-- Select all the code (command-A)
-- Hit the run button
+- run vg_analysis.Rmd or vg_analysis.R
 * note that it may take a few minutes to run all the models towards the bottom of the code because of model complexity